Taiwanese indigenous peoples: Kuomintang single-party rule (1945–1987)

 Critics of the KMT's program for a centralized national culture regard it as institutionalized ethnic discrimination, point to the loss of several indigenous languages and a perpetuation of shame for being an indigenous.
 Hsiau noted that Taiwan's first democratically elected president, Li Teng-Hui, said in a famous interview: "In the period of Japanese colonialism a Taiwanese would be punished by being forced to kneel out in the sun for speaking Tai-yü." [a dialect of Min Nan, which is not a Formosan language].

 The pattern of intermarriage continued, as many KMT soldiers married indigenous women who were from poorer areas and could be easily bought as wives.
-Modern studies show a high degree of genetic intermixing.
-Despite this, many contemporary Taiwanese are unwilling to entertain the idea of having an indigenous heritage.
+Many contemporary Taiwanese are unwilling to entertain the idea of having an indigenous heritage.
 In a 1994 study, it was found that 71% of the families surveyed would object to their daughter marrying an indigenous man.
 For much of the KMT era the government definition of indigenous identity had been 100% indigenous parentage, leaving any intermarriage resulting in a non-indigenous child.
-Later the policy was adjusted to the ethnic status of the father determining the status of the child.
+Later, the policy was adjusted to the ethnic status of the father, determining the status of the child.